TheSharks/WildBeastDocs/docs/install_windows.md

 gyp ERR! not ok
 ```

-To fix this, run `npm install --global --production windows-build-tools`, then run `npm install` again.
+To fix this, open an administrative command prompt (Start Menu -> Type 'cmd' -> Right click and Run as administrator) and run `npm install --global --production windows-build-tools`.
+After that do `npm install` again.

 ## Installing RethinkDB and creating the DB